bensadeh/circumflex/README.md

 ### YC-funded startups

-[Twice a year](https://www.ycombinator.com/companies/), Y Combinator funds start-ups through its accelerator program.
+Y Combinator funds start-ups through its accelerator program.
 `circumflex` highlights these startups to signalize their affiliation with YC.

 <p align="center">